 It seems the main driving force behind Golden Gem and Automatic Adding Machine Co. of New York was Abraham Gancher, so let’s see what is known about him.

-Abraham Isaac Gancher was a Russian Jew, born on 13 July 1875 somewhere in the Empire.
-He emigrated to the USA in 1892 (most probably due to “pogroms” (anti-Jewish riots) that swept the southern and western provinces of the Russian Empire in the 1880s), alongside his parents, Isaac (Chaim Yitzchak) Gancher (1846-1934) and Sarah (nee Berezonsky) Gancher (1850-1919), his brother Jacob (Yaakov) (1882-1958, who became a physician and surgeon), and two sisters: Lizzie Gancher-Bergman (1871-1960) and Fannie Gancher-Husinsky (1881-1966).
-The family initially settled in Hartford, Connecticut, but soon removed to Waterbury, Conn., where Abraham used to work as a leather salesman in the late 1890s.
+Abraham Isaac Gancher was a Russian Jew, born on 13 July 1875 as Абрам Ицхак Четрович (Abram Yitzchak Chetrovich) in a “shtetl” (a small Jewish town or village in eastern Europe), named Temir-Khan-Shurá (Темир-Хан-Шура), Kavkaz (now Buynaksk, Dagestan, Russian Federation).
+He emigrated as a teenager to the USA in 1892 (most probably due to “pogroms” (anti-Jewish riots) that swept the southern and western provinces of the Russian Empire in the 1880s), alongside his parents, Isaac (Chaim Yitzchak) Gancher (1846-1934) and Sarah (nee Berezonsky) Gancher (1850-1919), his brother Jacob (Yaakov) Isaac (1882-1958, who became a physician and surgeon), and two sisters: Lizzie Gancher-Bergman (1871-1960) and Fannie Gancher-Husinsky (1881-1966).
+The family initially settled in Hartford, Connecticut, but soon moved to Waterbury, Connecticut, where Abraham used to work as a leather salesman in the late 1890s.

-In 1899 Abraham Gancher married Rebecca (b.
-1876 in New York), and they had a son—Simon.
-Abraham Gancher became interested in adding machines a few years later and worked in this area for more than ten years (he was active in the Automatic Adding Machine Company through at least 1918.)
-Besides the several patents for adding machines, he got also a patent for appliance for educational, amusement, and advertising purposes (US1075248).
-Gancher was also a small-handwriting specialist and had, apparently, procured himself a place in Ripley’s Believe it or Not by writing the Bill of Rights on a postage stamp!
-In the 1920s Abraham worked in the family business (industrial surplus) on Broadway but eventually lost everything in a gamble to buy a seat on the NY Exchange.
+In 1899, Abraham Gancher married Rebecca (b.
+1876 in New York), and they lived there and had six sons, the youngest of whom was Simon.
+Abraham Gancher became interested in adding machines a few years later and worked in this area for more than ten years (he was active in the Automatic Adding Machine Company through at least 1918).
+Besides the several patents for adding machines, he also got a patent for an appliance for educational, amusement, and advertising purposes (US1075248).
+Gancher was also a small-handwriting specialist and had, apparently, procured himself a place in Ripley’s Believe It or Not by writing the Bill of Rights on a postage stamp!
+In the 1920s, Abraham worked in the family business (industrial surplus) on Broadway but eventually lost everything in a gamble to buy a seat on the NY Exchange.

 Abraham Gancher died on 1 September 1965, in New York.